Chatsworth61/uppertonic/content/services/index.md

 We can bring about hypnosis, this natural altered state of awareness, by ourselves.
 Much can be achieved through self-hypnosis, however, without some guidance, this can be limited by our personal subjective conscious viewpoint.
 A trained professional can facilitate hypnosis to encourage a person’s desired positive change to their thoughts and feelings by suggestion and guiding them to a more helpful perspective.

 Hypnotherapy is a holistic talking therapy in a clinical setting as part of a tailored treatment plan to support a person towards desired beneficial change.
 It has already been recognised by the National Institute for Health and Care Excellence (NICE) as effective in the management for Irritable Bowel Syndrome (IBS).
 Currently, the NHS offer very limited access to hypnotherapy services.
-Particularly over the last 20 years, Hypnosis has played a growing role in mind-body interventions, gaining wider acknowledgement through continuing scientific research and testimonials, that using hypnosis draws on the power of the mind for positive effect.
+Particularly over the last 20+ years, Hypnotherapy has played a growing role in mind-body interventions, gaining wider acknowledgement through continuing scientific research and testimonials that using hypnosis draws on the power of the mind for positive effect.

 ## WORKING WITH ME